-I am very delighted that you have shown interest in Miingno.XYZ.
+I am very delighted that you have shown interest in Miingno.XYZ or any of my subdomains.
 Data protection is of a particularly high priority for me.
-The use of the Internet pages of the Miingno.XYZ is possible without any indication of personal data; however, if a person wants to use special services via my website, processing of personal data could become necessary.
+The use of the internet pages of Miingno.XYZ is possible without any indication of personal data; however, if a person wants to use special services via my websites, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, I generally obtain consent from the person (further data subject).
-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Miingno.XYZ.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Miingno.XYZ and subdomains.
 By means of this data protection declaration, I would like to inform the general public of the nature, scope, and purpose of the personal data that gets collected, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.
-As the controller, I have implemented numerous technical and organizational measures on Miingno.XYZ to ensure the most complete protection of personal data processed through this website.
-However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
+As the controller, I have implemented numerous technical and organisational measures on Miingno.XYZ and subdomains to ensure the most complete protection of personal data processed through these websites.
+However, internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
 For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.

 a) Personal data

 Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.